junesponge/delta-mongo/README.md

 **Schema**

-* The actual data structure in the MongoDB
+* The actual data structure store in the MongoDB
 {
  "_id" : "abc123",
  "current" : {